-Bacteria in and on our bodies collectively called microbiota, outnumber our own cells 10 to 1.
+Bacteria in and on our bodies, collectively called microbiota, outnumber our own cells 10 to 1.
 (This means 90% of the estimated 100 trillion cells in the adult body are bacteria.)
 Our guts are home to an estimated 300-500 species of bacteria, which are responsible for more than just helping us digest food.
-In fact, research shows gut bacteria affects your immune system, mood, metabolism, and much more.
+In fact, research shows gut bacteria affect your immune system, mood, metabolism, and much more.

 Poor gut health has been linked to autoimmunity, cancer, diabetes, obesity, fibromyalgia, asthma, autism, and many more chronic diseases.
 Many studies have also found the balance of gut bacteria has a profound effect on weight issues, including setpoint weight.
 This science sparked the “probiotic revolution.”

 Probiotics refer to a mixture of beneficial bacteria and other microorganisms that live in the body and support health.
 Probiotics also refer to foods or supplements containing live microorganisms intended to correct the imbalance of good and bad gut bacteria.
 Studies show probiotics are not only beneficial for improving many health conditions caused by poor gut health, but they are also particularly effective for helping people lose weight.

 The science is clear.
 If you want to lower setpoint weight, you need to improve your gut health.

 Gut health and setpoint weight

 Gut health is one of the three factors that determine your setpoint weight.
 (The other two factors are brain inflammation and hormones.)
 The brain, digestive system, and hormones talk to each other through a continuous feedback loop to synchronize the activities that maintain a specified level of body fat.
 This is known as setpoint weight, and it is that range of about 20 pounds that your body strives to keep you within.